git2btech/Doc_Android_TEF_SDK/src/content/docs/en/sdk/classes/consumer.md

     "credit",
     { success ->
         if (success) {
-            // Do something after the payment is made } else {
+            // Do something if the payment is successful } else {
-            // Do something after the payment fails
+            // Do something if the payment fails
         }
     }
 )